Yoga Poses Names List

 Itziar Donezar in Purvottanasana: Intense East Stretch

-Most of us need backbends to balance our forward bending lives.
-Sitting in front of a computer all day is not good for our posture.
+Most of us need backbends to balance our forward-bending lives.
+Sitting in front of a computer all day is unsuitable for our posture.
 Backbends can help you develop strength and flexibility in the spine.
 It is important to remember that always be warm and practice with caution.
 Safety cues you can hear in yoga class are.
 Contract the glutes, stretch the spine and lift the chest.

 Ardha bhekasana: Half frog pose